hkareem2222/ZaHunter/README.md

 ZaHunter
 ======
-**ZaHunter** is an iOS app that locates pizza stores around you using the natural language query provided by the Map Kit Framework.
+**ZaHunter** is an iOS app that locates pizza stores around you.
+It uses the natural language query provided by the Map Kit Framework.

 ## Technology
 * Map Kit Framework